baixiangcpp/TinxHttpd/README.md

 ## Usage

-compile this code with user 'root' becuse TinxHttpd runs as a set-userid program.
+'compile this code with user 'root' becuse TinxHttpd runs as a set-userid program.'

 ``` bash
 make